 Room & Amenities

-Every room in the hotel features a bed developed in collaboration with Simmons, and the quality shows in the way it supports sleep rather than merely offering a surface to lie on.
-Two pillow options with different firmness levels allow some personalisation.
-Separate two-piece pyjamas — a thoughtful alternative to the one-piece gown standard in many business hotels — are provided.
-A bedside panel controls all room lighting from a single point, and USB charging ports alongside a standard power outlet sit within reach of the pillow without requiring extension cords.
+Every room in the hotel features a bed developed in collaboration with Simmons.
+That comes through in the quality of sleep — the mattress genuinely supports rather than just existing.
+Two pillow firmness options let you personalise a little.
+Two-piece pajamas (top and bottom separate) are provided in place of the one-piece gown common at this tier, which matters more than it sounds on a cold night.
+A bedside panel controls all room lighting from one point, and USB ports alongside a standard outlet sit within arm’s reach of the pillow.

 Dining & Breakfast

 For dinner, the most memorable option in the immediate area is REWILD OUTDOOR TOKYO, encountered on a walk back through Nihonbashi.
-What appears from the street to be an outdoor goods shop opens into a full indoor camping restaurant: low wooden tables set with camping tools, outdoor chairs, greenery cascading from the ceiling, recorded nature sounds including running water and frogs, and a central bonfire screen that casts warm light across the seating area.
-Guests cook their own food at the table using a gas burner and camping cookware provided with the order — the hot sandwich in a sandwich press, pasta in a mess tin, smoked dishes prepared individually.
-Survival knife-style cutlery reinforces the aesthetic without tipping into theme-park irony.
-The menu changes seasonally, and the restaurant manages to feel genuinely welcoming to solo diners despite the social energy of a place built for groups.
+What looks like an outdoor goods shop from the street opens into a full indoor camping restaurant: low wooden tables with camping tools, outdoor chairs, greenery hanging from the ceiling, recorded nature sounds, and a central bonfire screen casting warm light across the room.
+Food arrives partially prepped; you cook at the table using a gas burner and camping cookware — hot sandwiches in a sandwich press, pasta in a mess tin, smoked dishes over a small flame.
+Survival-knife cutlery reinforces the aesthetic without tipping into theme-park territory.
+The atmosphere is welcoming to solo diners despite being built for groups, and the menu changes with the season.

 Location & Access

-The hotel’s closest station is Kayabacho — two minutes on foot — which is served by both the Tokyo Metro Tozai Line and the Hibiya Line.
+The closest station is Kayabacho — two minutes on foot — served by both the Tokyo Metro Tozai and Hibiya lines.
 That pairing gives direct access to Shinjuku, Ginza, Roppongi, and the Shinkansen connections at Tokyo Station without a transfer.
-Nihonbashi Station (Ginza, Asakusa, and Hanzomon lines) and Hatchobori Station (Keiyo and Hibiya lines) are both within comfortable walking distance, giving the hotel an unusually broad rail catchment for a property of its size.
+Nihonbashi Station (Ginza, Asakusa, and Hanzomon lines) and Hatchobori are also within comfortable walking distance, giving the hotel an unusually broad rail catchment for its size.
+If you’re walking to Tokyo Station directly, the Yaesu exit is around 10 to 12 minutes on foot.

-The walking routes in the area reward slow attention.
-The Nihonbashi district preserves one of the densest concentrations of Meiji and Taisho-era commercial architecture in Tokyo, interspersed with the kind of specialist retailers — lacquerware, Edo-style crafts, traditional foodstuffs — that reflect the neighbourhood’s centuries-long role as the commercial heart of the city.
-The Pokémon Center and Pokémon Cafe are located nearby in the Nihonbashi Takashimaya complex, worth noting for visitors travelling with younger family members.
+The neighborhood itself is worth exploring slowly.
+Nihonbashi holds one of the densest concentrations of Meiji and Taisho-era commercial architecture in Tokyo, alongside specialist shops for lacquerware, Edo crafts, and traditional foods.
+The Pokémon Center and Pokémon Café are nearby in the Nihonbashi Takashimaya complex, worth noting for families traveling with younger kids.

-The most worthwhile evening excursion from the hotel is the rooftop garden on the 6th floor of KITTE, located in front of the Marunouchi South Exit of Tokyo Station and reached on foot in roughly 15 minutes.
-The approximately 1,500 square metre open terrace is free to enter and offers a direct overhead view of the illuminated Marunouchi Station building — the 1914 red-brick structure designed by Tatsuno Kingo, whose distinctive Byzantine-style dome was lost in the Second World War and meticulously restored in 2012 to its original appearance.
-The same building now appears on the reverse of the new ¥10,000 banknote.
-From the KITTE roof, conventional trains and Shinkansen pass directly below, the Emmental-cheese-shaped benches invite extended sitting, and the glass safety fence allows unobstructed views even for younger visitors.
-Tokyo Station is illuminated from sunset until 9:00 PM — arriving just after dark and staying for the full lighting is worth arranging the dinner timeline around.
+The standout evening excursion from the hotel is the rooftop garden on the 6th floor of KITTE, in front of the Marunouchi South Exit of Tokyo Station — about a 15-minute walk.
+The roughly 1,500 m² open terrace is free to enter and offers a close overhead view of the illuminated Marunouchi Station building: the 1914 red-brick structure designed by Tatsuno Kingo, whose Byzantine-style dome was lost in the war and meticulously restored in 2012 to its original form.
+Tokyo Station is illuminated from sunset until 9:00 PM, and the glass safety fence means children can look out unobstructed alongside you.

 Final Verdict

-Keikyu EX Inn Tokyo Nihonbashi delivers the essentials — Simmons beds, proper blackout curtains, a humidifying air purifier, two pillow options, and a clean, well-proportioned room — within walking distance of two Metro lines and one of the best free night-view experiences in central Tokyo.
-The PRONTO breakfast is more flexible and better-cooked than the average hotel buffet, and REWILD OUTDOOR TOKYO provides an evening experience that is genuinely hard to find in a city that usually separates outdoor and urban without overlap.
-For travellers who want proximity to Tokyo Station without the premium pricing of Marunouchi itself, this is one of the most considered options on the east side of the tracks.
+Keikyu EX Inn Tokyo Nihonbashi gets the fundamentals right: Simmons beds, genuine blackout curtains, a humidifying air purifier, two pillow options, and a well-proportioned room — all within two minutes of Kayabacho Station and easy walking distance of Tokyo Station.
+The PRONTO breakfast is more flexible and better-cooked than a standard hotel buffet, and REWILD OUTDOOR TOKYO provides an evening experience that’s genuinely hard to find anywhere else in central Tokyo.
+Rates vary by season — check current prices on Agoda.
+For travelers who want the Tokyo Station area without the Marunouchi price tag, this is one of the most considered options on the east side of the tracks.